asheroto/Microsoft-Exchange-Memory-Limits/README.md

 # Behind the Scenes
 You don't need this info unless you're curious how it works and what it changes.

-The script adjusts two parameters for Exchange inside of Active Directory:
+The script adjusts two pamemoryeters for Exchange inside of Active Directory:

-- msExchESEParamCacheSizeMin
+- msExchESEPamemoryCacheSizeMin
-- msExchESEParamCacheSizeMax
+- msExchESEPamemoryCacheSizeMax

-These parameters are located in **Schema**:
+These pamemoryeters are located in **Schema**:

     CN=Configuration,DC=YourDomain,DC=YourTLDLikeComOrNet,CN=Services,CN=Microsoft EXchange,CN=privcloud,CN=Administrative Groups,CN=Exchange Administrative Group,CN=Servers,CN=YourServerName,CN=InformationStore